ValenButtignol/llm-repok-generator/README.md

 - `tmp` is the temperature of the model.
 It is not required, 0.1 it's default value.
 - `mtk` is the maximum tokens.
 It is not required, 1000 it's default value.
 - `nctx` is the number tokens for context.
 It is not required, 2048 it's default value.
-- `pc` is the prompt you want to use.
+- `pc` is the prompt container you want to use.
 It can be plain text from terminal or a file.
 - `pt` is the prompt type.
 It can be "text" or "file".

 An example: